wtao2020/Adaptive-Heavy-ball-Method/README.md

 ## Bibtex
 @inproceedings{
 anonymous2021the,
-title={The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods}, author={Anonymous}, booktitle={Submitted to International Conference on Learning Representations}, year={2021},
+title={The Role of Momentum Parameters in the Optimal Convergence of Polyak's Adaptive Heavy-ball Methods}, author={Anonymous}, booktitle={Submitted to International Conference on Learning Representations}, year={2021},